CD Projekt continues to improve Cyberpunk after Sony store comeback

-June 23 (Reuters) - Polish game developer CD Projekt (CDR.WA) continues to improve its flagship "Cyberpunk 2077" game after it returned to Sony's (6758.T) PlayStation Store this week, the company's Chief Financial Officer Piotr Nielubowicz said on Wednesday.
+(Reuters) - Polish game developer CD Projekt continues to improve its flagship “Cyberpunk 2077” game after it returned to Sony’s PlayStation Store this week, the company’s Chief Financial Officer Piotr Nielubowicz said on Wednesday.

 Nielubowicz, speaking at a conference, said: “Of course, some players waited for Cyberpunk to appear in this store, therefore the initial sale is for sure higher.”